dmfs/gver/README.md

 When practising semantic versioning, the most important step is to understand the kind of change (major, minor, bugfix). gver provides a DSL to describe how to derive the kind of change based on commit message or referenced issues.

-The top level element is `changes` which takes a closure describing when a change is considered a major, minor or bugfix change.
+The top-level element is `changes` which takes a closure describing when a change is considered a major, minor or bugfix change.
 The list of conditions is evaluated top to bottom until the first one matches.

 ```groovy